earlew/pwp_python_00/README.md

     + apply bulk Richardson mixing.
     + apply gradient Richardson mixing.
     + apply diapycnal diffusion (if ON).
-4. Save results to output file.
+4. Save results to an output file.
 5. Make simple plots to visualize the results.

-To get a feel for how this code/model is organized, the `PWP.run()` function would be a good place to start.
+If you wish to obtain a deeper understanding of how this code works, the `PWP.run()` function would be a good place to start.

 ## Input data

-The PWP model requires two input netCDF files: one for the surface forcing and another for the initial profile.
+The PWP model requires two input netCDF files: one for the surface forcing and another for the initial CTD profile.
 The surface forcing file must have the following data fields:

 + **time**: sample time (days).
 + **sw**: net shortwave radiation (W/m<sup>2</sup>)